 - CO1.
-Create dynamic and interactive web sites. - CO2.
-Write and execute client side scripts using JavaScript and DHTML. - CO3.
-Write parse, execute XML schemas. - CO4.
-Implement, deploy and execute server side programs and components using java servlets and JSPs. - CO5.
-Implement, deploy and execute server side programs and components using PHP.
+Design static webpages with HTML and CSS. - CO2.
+Implement client side scripts using Java Script. - CO3.
+Prepare and parse XML schemas. - CO4.
+Implement and deploy server side programs using Servlets, JSP and PHP

 Write a HTML page including any required java script that takes a number from one text field in the range of 0 to 999 and shows it in another text field in words. if the number is out of range, it should show "out of range" and if it is not a number, it should show "not a number" message in the result box.